sfarrens/sfof/docs/readme.md

 z=3.0 the following command would be sufficient to run the code:

 > main -i FILE_NAME --link_r 0.06 --link_z 1.1

+See [examples](../examples/readme.md) for example data sets to test the code.

 **Code Options**